Pietro Longhi: Masks

 In The Ridotto in Venice (ca. 1750s), Longhi depicts one of the main gambling halls in Venice.
 The scene is crowded with masked and unmasked figures.
 The focal point in this work depicts a now-familiar scene of a shy woman and an aggressive man who lifts her dress.
-Repeating the figures of the flirtatious couple, Longhi displays the Ridotto as a place where the social elite— who would not exhibit such behavior in public nor unmasked—would abandon all inhibitions and pursue their actual desires.
+Repeating the figures of the flirtatious couple, Longhi displays the Ridotto as a place where the social elite— who would not exhibit such behaviour in public nor unmasked—would abandon all inhibitions and pursue their actual desires.